atk4/data/docs/persistence/sql/quickstart.md

 ```

 DSQL classes are mindful about your SQL vendor and it's quirks, so when you're
-building sub-queries with :php:meth:`Query::dsql`, you can avoid some nasty
+building sub-queries with {php:meth}`Query::dsql`, you can avoid some nasty
 problems:

 ```